-Its unique position of being an island only 600 meters from land made it readily accessible at low tide to the many pilgrims to its abbey.
-Equally, this position made it readily defensible as an incoming tide stranded, drove off, or drowned, would-be assailants.
-By capitalizing on this natural defense the Mont remained unconquered during the Hundred Years’ War with a small garrison successfully defending it against a full attack by the English in 1433.
-The reverse benefits of its natural defense were not lost on Louis XI, who turned the Mont into a prison.
-Thereafter the abbey began to be used more regularly as a jail during the Ancient Régime.
+Mont Saint Michel’s unique location just under half a mile from land was easily accessible to the pilgrims who visited its abbey.
+This natural moat facilitated its defence as incoming tides stranded, drove off or drowned would-be assailants.
+By capitalising on these natural defences, Mont Saint Michel remained unconquered during the Hundred Years’ War with a small garrison successfully defending it against a full attack by the English in 1433.
+The advantages of these natural features were then reversed when Louis XI turned Mont Saint Michel into a prison.

-Mont Saint Michel is just 15mn from Ferme Saint Christophe.
+Mont Saint Michel is just 15min from Ferme Saint Christophe.

 Ferme Saint Christophe – Mont Saint Michel : Itinerary